- On social media, it said that 7% of the US population is on an ACA policy.

 - One government agency says 24 million are on ACA policies as of 2024 and 2025.

-- One person claims this includes “family” policies, and therefore, there may be more than 1 person per “policy” – and thus, there are 40-45 million people on ACA policies.
+- Another claims this includes “family” policies, and therefore, there may be more than 1 person per “policy” – and thus, there are 40-45 million people on ACA policies.

 - Another says 45 million are on ACA policies.